-Core Values Paper: This item will allow you to gain a new perspective of how you make decisions by identifying the core values that you desire to live by.
+Core Values Paper: This item will allow you to gain a new perspective on how you make decisions by identifying the core values that you desire to live by.
 You will research and identify your top 5 Core Values.
-You will then write a reflection paper on what your top 5 Core Values are, why they are important to you and how they influence your daily decisions.
-You will reflect on how these values may have been impacted by the decision that led to your violation and how you will use these values to support the agreed upon standards as a Liberty Student.
+You will then write a reflection paper on what your top 5 Core Values are, why they are important to you, and how they influence your daily decisions, the friends you choose, and how you treat others.
+You will reflect on how these values may have been impacted by the decision that led to your violation.
+Discuss two practical ways you will utilize these core values to avoid similar situations in the future.